woaproject/deployment-bridge/README.md

 ## Bridge Overview

-The POA Bridge allows users to transfer assets between two chains in the Ethereum ecosystem.
+The WOA Bridge allows users to transfer assets between two chains in the Ethereum ecosystem.
 It is composed of several elements which are located in different POA Network repositories:

 **Bridge Elements**
 1. Deployment Playbooks.
 Configuration management instructions for validator nodes contained in this repository.